bodrick/awesome/TOPICS.md

 *   [microsoft/wslg](https://github.com/microsoft/wslg) - Enabling the Windows Subsystem for Linux to include support for Wayland and X server related scenarios
 *   [voidcosmos/npkill](https://github.com/voidcosmos/npkill) - List any node\_modules 📦 dir in your system and how heavy they are.
 You can then select which ones you want to erase to free up space 🧹
 *   [SelfhostedPro/Yacht](https://github.com/SelfhostedPro/Yacht) - A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
 Think of it like a decentralized app store for servers that anyone can make packages for.
-*   [JanDeDobbeleer/oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) - A blazing fast cross platform/shell prompt renderer
+*   [JanDeDobbeleer/oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) - The snappy and most customisable cross platform/shell prompt renderer
 *   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Framework to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.
 *   [microsoft/rushstack](https://github.com/microsoft/rushstack) - Monorepo for tools developed by the Rush Stack community
 *   [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 2,100+ contributors) framework for managing your zsh configuration.
 Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.